eliminaterabies/egfR0/mm_plot.md

 * Tokyo1 has two double peaks!
 * What do we think about the first peak in Tokyo2?

-You can view some pictures here; the pipeline makes it easy now to change parameters and make comparisons.
+You can view some pictures [here](outputs/compare.Rout.pdf); the pipeline makes it easy now to change parameters and make comparisons.

-It would be great it you could share any quick thoughts, and really great if we could make decisions on Monday.
+It would be great it you could share any quick thoughts, and really great if we could make decisions when we meet on Monday.